> Internacional > Texto

 The away end bellowed out Merino’s name on a day when impressive 17-year-old Ethan Nwaneri shone brightest, twice hitting the woodwork before providing the cross for the headed opener.

-Leandro Trossard, who had initially started through the middle, set up Merino’s second as Leicester’s rotten league run continued with an eighth defeat in nine matches.
+Leandro Trossard, who had initially started through the middle, set up Merino’s second as Leicester’s rotten league run continued with a ninth defeat in 10 matches.

 Ruud van Nistelrooy’s men remain in the relegation zone after a game that saw protests against the club’s football leadership, with director of football Jon Rudkin the focus of fans’ ire.